Measure of Music

 Hey, I’m Christine Osazuwa.

-I’m a first generation Nigerian American living in London as an immigrant working in strategy at a music & events tech startup.
+I’m a first generation Nigerian American living in London working in music marketing, strategy & data.

 I started this because I get dozens of messages every week—from people wanting to do the same, people that never knew jobs like that existed and most importantly, people that have never seen someone that looked like themselves doing it.